Marvelous Ms. Zelda: An exclusive with Matilda Szydagis

 It reminds her of watching The Carol Burnett Show as a kid, when she'd see actors break into laughter during a sketch.
 Since then, Matilda thought working on a TV show "would be awesome."
 Now, she lights up the screen on Mrs. Maisel, calling it "the best job ever."

-To win the coveted role of Zelda, Matilda went to "two or three" callbacks for The Marvelous Mrs. Maisel, more than for any show she'd auditioned for.
+To win the coveted role of Zelda, Matilda went to "two or three" callbacks for The Marvelous Mrs. Maisel, more than she'd had for any show she's previously auditioned for.

 It's clear that Matilda has jumped feet first into her character.
 She imagines that Zelda lives in Green Point, Brooklyn, and if she ever had a night off, she'd sneak into a comedy club to heckle Midge.